-Looking for penguin activities?
+Looking for winter STEM activities for kids?
 This fun felt penguin dress-up activity for preschoolers is a fun winter-themed busy bag that will provide hours of penguin activities for toddlers and preschoolers.

-My kids are fond of penguins (who isn’t they are so adorable!), so for this week’s activity, I thought I’d made a felt penguin playset for Bo to play with while Monkey is doing school.
+My kids are fond of penguins (who isn’t?
+They are so adorable!).This week, I thought I’d make a felt penguin playset for my preschooler to play with.

-I’m putting this in her Christmas stocking.
-It was surprisingly easy to make, and older kids could easily make this on their own.
+It was surprisingly easy to make, and older kids could easily make it on their own.

-You’ll need just a few things to make the penguin dress up bag:
+You’ll need just a few things to make the penguin dress up set.

 - Plastic bag